UT-LCA/tpu_like_design/README.md

 Then, to compile and run the simple testbench, you can use:
 ```
 cd verif
-make
+make -f Makefile.tpu
 ```
 This will also dump waveforms.
 To view waves using DVE, use:
 ```
-make waves
+make -f Makefile.tpu waves
 ```
 Note that you'll need X server to be enabled to view waves.
 I use https://mobaxterm.mobatek.net/ for this.
-You can use `make clean` to remove temporary files and build products, and start fresh.
+You can use `make -f Makefile.tpu clean` to remove temporary files and build products, and start fresh.

+# Instructions for the 4x4 and 8x8 matrix multiplier designs
+Same instructions as above, just change the Makefile's name to Makefile.4x4 or Makefile.8x8

 # Submodules in this repo
 I've added VTR and PYNQ are submodules to this repo.
 In the beginning, when we are just working on the design and verifying it, we won't need those.
 By default, these won't be cloned on cloning the repo.
 But later, we will need them and then we can do `git submodule update --init --recursive`.